The Miracle Worker (1962 film): Cast

-Production notes
+Production

 Despite Anne Bancroft's award-winning performance as Anne Sullivan in the Broadway production, United Artists executives wanted Elizabeth Taylor to be cast in this role in the film adaptation.
-However Arthur Penn (who had also directed the stage production) insisted on using Bancroft.
+However, Arthur Penn (who had also directed the stage production) insisted on using Bancroft.
 As a result, the studio viewed the film as a risky prospect and granted Penn only a tight budget of $1,300,000 (of which $200,000 was spent in purchasing the rights to the play).

 In addition, despite the fact that Patty Duke had played Helen Keller in the play, she almost did not get the part.
-The reason was that at 15 she was too old to portray a seven-year-old girl, but after Bancroft had been cast as Anne, Duke was chosen to play Helen in the film.
+The reason was that at 15 she was considered too old to portray a seven-year-old girl, but after Bancroft had been cast as Anne, Duke was chosen to play Helen in the film.

 For the dining room battle scene, in which Anne tries to teach Helen proper table manners, both Bancroft and Duke wore padding beneath their costumes to prevent serious bruising during the intense physical skirmish.
 The nine-minute sequence required three cameras and took five days to film.

-The film was shot at Big Sky Ranch in Simi Valley, California, and Middletown, New Jersey.
+The film was shot at Big Sky Ranch in Simi Valley, California, and in Gladstone and Middletown, New Jersey.

-It was remade for television in 1979 with Patty Duke as Anne and Melissa Gilbert as Helen as well as in 2000 with Alison Elliott and Hallie Kate Eisenberg in the lead roles.

-The film ranked 15 on AFI's 100 Years...100 Cheers: America's Most Inspiring Movies.
+Release

+Theatrical

+The Miracle Worker received its world premiere at the Sutton Theater in New York City on May 8, 1962, as a benefit for the Research to Prevent Blindness, Inc., before being released in theaters on May 23, 1962.